 Schedule your interviews as soon as you receive an invitation.
-With regard to logistics, remember to use an incognito window as you search for flights; know that staying with student hosts is an option; and know that the Harvard Financial Aid Office may be able to help with some costs if you are a student on significant financial aid and are still an enrolled undergraduate student at the College.
-If you are going abroad or are otherwise going to be unavailable during interview season, make sure you let your schools know.
+With regard to logistics, remember to use an incognito window as you search for flights; know that staying with student hosts is an option; and know that the Harvard Financial Aid Office may be able to help with some costs if you are on significant financial aid and are still an enrolled undergraduate student at the College.
+If you are going abroad or are otherwise going to be unavailable during portions of the interview season, make sure you let your schools know.
 2022 Applicants: Since medical schools are continuing to hold remote interviews, your House/Dudley Community mock interviews as well as the OCS Medical School Interview workshop will continue to cover advice and information about virtual interviewing.

 There are two main options for interview attire: suits with pants or skirts and a solid color dress shirt or blouse or a dress with a blazer.
 Dress conservatively so that nothing is too low cut or too short.
-Remove facial piercings and tongue studs if possible, and cover large tattoos.
+Remove facial/tongue piercings if possible, and cover large tattoos.

 Preparing for the substance of the interview.

-Come prepared to tell them more about why their med school is the right fit for you.
+Come prepared to tell them more about why their medical school is the right fit for you.
 Build on what you wrote about the specific medical school in your secondary.
 Be prepared to show that you are familiar with the school’s style of teaching and assessment.
-Contact your house premed tutors to arrange a mock interview.
+Contact your House or Dudley Community premed tutor/s to arrange a mock interview.

 Interview formats vary.

 Medical schools use different formats which are listed on MSAR and on the individual schools' websites.
-Schools may utilize traditional 45- to 60-minute interviews, multiple mini-interviews, or group interviews.
+Schools may utilize traditional 30 to 60-minute interviews, multiple mini-interviews (MMI) or group interviews.
 The interviews may be closed or open with regard to your file.
 Interviews may also be remote.
 Here is a resource developed in September 2020 with information on preparing for remote interviews.

 Tips for the Interview Day